alessandroNarcisi96/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 At the end of project.ipynb there is the training and the validation.
 The lost function is the CrossEntropy with 5 epochs.

-the result with 13 categories is quite good:90% accuracy on training set and 85% accuracy on validation set
+The result with 13 categories is quite good:90% accuracy on training set and 85% accuracy on validation set